IFRS 16 Leases

 IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
 A lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.

-There will be transitional issues to consider, as well as how the changes should apply to land and buildings.
-Furthermore, the IFRS 16 change may impact tax deductibility under the new corporate interest restriction rules and groups may wish to model the combined impact.
+Furthermore, the IFRS 16 change may impact tax deductibility under the new corporate interest restriction regime and groups may wish to model the combined impact of the different options being consulted upon.

 IFRS 16 publications